Skip to content

 6 min read · Cost

-Wood character — LP advantage
+Wood character — the LP SmartSide advantage

-Modern architecture — fiber cement (often Hardie) advantage
+Modern architecture — the fiber cement advantage

 LP SmartSide vs. fiber cement decision matrix